Coal refuse

 Piles of coal refuse can have significant negative environmental consequences, including the leaching of iron, manganese, and aluminum residues into waterways and acid mine drainage.
 The runoff can create both surface and groundwater contamination.
 The piles also create a fire hazard, with the potential to spontaneously ignite.
 Because most coal refuse harbors toxic components, it is not easily reclaimed by replanting with plants like beach grasses.

-Gob (short for "garbage of bituminous") has about four times as much toxic mercury and more sulfur than typical coal.
+Gob has about four times as much toxic mercury and more sulfur than typical coal.
 Culm is the term for waste anthracite coal.

 Disposal

 The first step to reclaiming land occupied by coal refuse piles is to remove the refuse matter.